-Lupus is a chronic autoimmune disease which affects several parts of the body and produces numerous symptoms.
-Women between the ages of 15 and 45 are the most commonly diagnosed demographic, though men and children are vulnerable to it too.
-Medically, lupus isn't well-understood.
-Experts believe it occurs due to the immune system's inability to distinguish between the body's healthy tissues and harmful foreign bodies.
-Consequentially, it produces auto-antibodies that destroy vital body tissues which cause adverse reactions in the body.
-Thus, it's imperative to be aware of its various symptoms.
+Lupus is a chronic autoimmune disease that affects many body systems and thus produces a range of symptoms.
+Women between the ages of 15 and 45 are the most commonly diagnosed demographic, though men and children can be diagnosed with this condition, too.
+Medically, lupus is not well-understood beyond the qualities that classify it as an autoimmune disease: the immune system is unable to distinguish between healthy tissues and harmful foreign bodies; consequentially, it produces auto-antibodies that destroy vital body tissues.
+The disease is marked by flare-ups followed by periods of relative calm with few or no symptoms.

-One of the most distinctive indicators is a butterfly rash which appears on the facial skin.
-It causes a scaly outbreak to spread across the nose and cheeks, often signaling the onset of an oncoming lupus flare.
-Sometimes the rash occurs in the aftermath of sunlight exposure.
-However, this is not typical.
-The butterfly rash is the most common characteristic of lupus but is also known to cause non-itchy lesions in different parts of the body.
-Rarely, lupus can trigger hives and photosensitivity in patients.
+One of the most distinctive signs of lupus is a rash on the face.
+The scaly, red outbreak spreads across the nose and cheeks, often signaling the onset of a flare-up.
+Sometimes the rash occurs in the aftermath of sunlight exposure, though this is not the only cause.
+This so-called butterfly rash is the most common characteristic of lupus, but the disease can also cause other, non-itchy lesions elsewhere on the body.
+Rarely, lupus triggers hives and photosensitivity.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.